minimapletinytools/tinytools-vty/README.md

 ## layers

 On the left hand side is a very sophisticated layering system.
 All elements will show up in the layer system.
 You can drag elements around to reorder them.
 You can add folders to create a hierarchical layer system.
 You can hide or lock elements in the layers menu.
-You can select elements in the layers menu.
+You can select elements in the layers menu to modify.

+## the styling menu

+In the bottom left corner, there is a selection-sensitive menu for modifying box line and text styles and setting the canvas size.
+Setting the style while elements are selected will modify the style for those elements.
+Setting the style while an element creation tool is active will set the default style for all elements to be created.

 ## shortucts